 37. Merge Themes

-A combination of rustic floral decorations and more modern ones can help to avoid excess of one style of decor.
+A combination of rustic wedding flowers and floral decorations and more modern ones can help to avoid excess of one style of décor.
 A great example of this blend is pink calla lilies with natural river stone vases.
 Pairing more traditional flowers, such as roses or daisies, with more unusual ones, such as gerbera daisies, can help to create unique arrangements.

 Wedding Flowers: Wedding Cake

 Although flowers are often incorporated into wedding cakes, there are many different ways you can go about this.
 The list below includes some of the different floral cake decoration options.

 One way you can add flowers to your cake is by utilizing the design of the bride’s dress.
 If the dress is made of lace, why not have some lace on the wedding cake as well?
 Edible lace can give the cake an elegant feel.